-- 2.6 On 17 March 2015, we published our review of mobile donor conveyance charges for the period 2015 to 20187 ("2015 DCC Review"), where we adopted the proposed changes.
-In this we withdrew the 2014 DCC Direction, gave a new direction (the "2015 DCC Direction") on setting the maximum DCCs from 1 May 2015 until 31 March 2018, using the figures from the 2015 MCT model. - 2.7 Further, we decided to link the timing of future reviews of DCCs to that of our periodic reviews of the market for mobile call termination ("MCT") and therefore to review the maximum DCC every three years in line with the current framework.
+- 2.6 On 17 March 2015, we published our review of mobile donor conveyance charges for the period 2015 to 20189 (the '2015 DCC Review'), where we adopted the proposed changes.
+In this, we withdrew the 2014 DCC Direction and gave a new direction (the '2015 DCC Direction') on setting the maximum DCCs from 1 May 2015 until 31 March 2018, using the figures from the 2015 MCT model.10 - 2.7 Further, we decided to link the timing of future reviews of DCCs to that of our periodic reviews of the market for mobile call termination (MCT)and therefore to review the maximum DCC every three years in line with the current framework.

-2017 MCT Review
+2017 MCT Review Consultation

-- 2.8 On 27 June 2017, we published our mobile call termination market review 2018-21 ("2017 MCT Review"), where we proposed using the 2017 MCT model to calculate the efficient level of costs for MCT. - 2.9 We are consulting on maintaining the approach taken with the 2015 MCT model.
-We consider that the 2015 MCT model continues to provide a reasonable approximation of reality that is the basis for estimating the unit costs of MCT for the next market review period.
+- 2.8 On 27 June 2017, we published our 2017 MCT Review Consultation, where we proposed using the 2017 MCT model to calculate the efficient level of costs for MCT. - 2.9 In particular, we consulted on maintaining the approach taken with the 2015 MCT model.
+We considered that the 2015 MCT model continues to provide a reasonable approximation of reality that would be the basis for estimating the unit costs of MCT for the next market review period (2018-2021).
 As updating the key input data and assumptions would not materially affect the 2015 MCT model outputs, we proposed to use the model to calculate the MTR cap for the 2018-21 review period.
-As a result, the 2017 MCT model is based on the 2015 MCT model, retaining the key inputs and having minimal updates. - 2.10 We propose to take a similar approach to updating the 2015 DCC model to determine the maximum DCC for the new review period, as explained in Section 3 below.
+As a result, the 2017 MCT model was based on the 2015 MCT model, retaining the key inputs and having minimal updates. - 2.10 Having carefully considered the responses to the 2017 MCT Review Consultation, on 28 March 2018 we decided to adopt the proposed approach to cost-modelling for MCT.
+The MCT model adopted was by then known as the '2018 MCT Model.'